MicrosoftDocs/cloud-adoption-framework/docs/govern/enforce-cloud-governance-policies.md

 - *Create a resource management hierarchy.* Use [management groups](/azure/governance/management-groups/overview) to organize your subscriptions so that you can efficiently govern policies, access, and spending.
 Follow Azure landing zone [resource organization](/azure/cloud-adoption-framework/ready/landing-zone/design-area/resource-org) best practices.

 - *Enforce a tagging strategy.* Ensure all Azure resources are consistently tagged to improve manageability, cost tracking, and compliance.
-Use Azure Policy to [Define your tagging strategy](/azure/cloud-adoption-framework/ready/azure-best-practices/resource-tagging) and [Manage tag governance.](/azure/governance/policy/tutorials/govern-tags)
+[Define your tagging strategy](/azure/cloud-adoption-framework/ready/azure-best-practices/resource-tagging) and [Manage tag governance](/azure/governance/policy/tutorials/govern-tags).

 - *Restrict which resources you can deploy.* [Disallow resource types](/azure/governance/policy/tutorials/disallowed-resources) to restrict deployments of services that add unnecessary risk.

 - *Restrict deployments to specific regions.* Control where resources are deployed to comply with regulatory requirements, manage costs, and reduce latency.
-For example, use the \`Allowed locations\` policy definition in Azure Policy.
+For example, use the `Allowed locations` policy definition in Azure Policy.
 Also [enforce regional restrictions](/azure/governance/policy/tutorials/policy-devops-pipelines) in your deployment pipeline.

-- *Use infrastructure as code.* Automate infrastructure deployments using [Bicep, Terraform, or ARM templates.](/azure/templates/) Store your IaC configurations in a source control system (GitHub, Azure Repos) to track changes and collaborate.
+- *Use infrastructure as code.* Automate infrastructure deployments using [Bicep, Terraform, or ARM templates](/azure/templates/).
+Store your IaC configurations in a source control system (GitHub, Azure Repos) to track changes and collaborate.

 - *Use a CI/CD pipeline.* A CI/CD pipeline can ensure deployments adhere to predefined governance rules and policies.
 [Integrate compliance scans](/azure/governance/policy/how-to/get-compliance-data#on-demand-evaluation-scan) into CI/CD pipelines to enforce governance.

-- *Govern hybrid and multi-cloud environments.* [Govern hybrid and multi-cloud resources](/azure/azure-arc/overview)*.* Maintain consistency in management and policy enforcement.
+- *Govern hybrid and multi-cloud environments.* [Govern hybrid and multi-cloud resources](/azure/azure-arc/overview).
+Maintain consistency in management and policy enforcement.

 #### Automate AI governance in Azure

-The goal is to govern AI systems to ensure ethical use, content integrity, and compliance with security standards, using automation to prevent misuse and enhance trustworthiness.
+Ensure ethical use, content integrity, and compliance with security standards, using automation to prevent misuse and enhance trustworthiness.

-- *Use the retrieval augmented generation (RAG) pattern.* RAG adds an information retrieval system to control the grounding data an LLM uses to formulate a response.
-Use Azure OpenAI on [your own data](/azure/ai-services/openai/concepts/use-your-data) or set up RAG with [Azure AI Search](/azure/search/retrieval-augmented-generation-overview) to constrain generative AI to your content*.*
+- *Use the retrieval augmented generation (RAG) pattern.* RAG adds an information retrieval system to control the grounding data a large language model uses to generate a response.
+Use Azure OpenAI on [your own data](/azure/ai-services/openai/concepts/use-your-data) or set up RAG with [Azure AI Search](/azure/search/retrieval-augmented-generation-overview) to constrain generative AI to your content.

-- *Use AI development tools.* Use tools, like Semantic Kernel, that facilitate and standardize AI orchestration when developing AI applications.
+- *Use AI development tools.* Use AI tools, like Semantic Kernel, that facilitate and standardize AI orchestration when developing applications that use AI.

-- *Govern output generation.* Help [prevent abuse and harmful content generation.](/legal/cognitive-services/openai/data-privacy) Use [AI content filtering](/azure/ai-services/openai/concepts/content-filter?) and [AI abuse monitoring](/azure/ai-services/openai/concepts/abuse-monitoring).
+- *Govern output generation.* Help [prevent abuse and harmful content generation](/legal/cognitive-services/openai/data-privacy).
+Use [AI content filtering](/azure/ai-services/openai/concepts/content-filter?) and [AI abuse monitoring](/azure/ai-services/openai/concepts/abuse-monitoring).

 - *Configure data loss prevention.* Configure [data loss prevention for Azure AI services](/azure/ai-services/cognitive-services-data-loss-prevention?tabs=azure-cli).
 Configure the list of outbound URLs their Azure AI services resources are allowed to access.